-Figure 8 shows the AMI operational modes for cycle 91.
+Figure 8 shows the AMI operational modes for cycle 92.
 Each segment of the orbit has different colour depending on the instrument mode: brown for wind only mode, blue for wind-wave mode and green for image mode.
 The red and yellow colours correspond to gap modes (no data acquired).
-Due to ZGM commissioning phase the AMI was operated in wind-wave mode throughout the orbits.
-For cycle 91 the percentage of the ERS-2 AMI activity is shown in table 4.
-The values are in the nominal range.